-This incorporates residential single dwellings, duplex, multi-unit and strata improved properties, and vacant land zoned residential.
+This incorporates residential single dwellings, duplex, multi-unit and strata improved properties.

 To ensure that the proportion of total rate revenue derived from residential properties remains essentially consistent with previous years and also includes the ongoing maintenance and service provision of Shire assets and services primarily used by residential ratepayers.
 This will ensure a reasonable contribution to the cost of local government services and facilities available to residents.